 If a counter doesn’t make sense, delta counters might work.
 Delta counters record changes between the last metric and the current metric.
 Delta metrics that report zero values are more useful for alerting than deltas that don’t report zero values.

 If you know your data, you can pick a suitable metric to get the best results for your alert.
 Or you can use functions like

 sum to create your own counter.

 Danger of Becoming Obsolete?

-Question: Might this metric become obsolete because it doesn’t report values (e.g. no failures) for more than 4 weeks?
+Question: Might this metric become obsolete because it doesn’t report values (e.g., no failures)?

-http.failures, the metric becomes obsolete if no failures occurred for 4 weeks.
-In contrast, if you monitor
+http.failures, the metric becomes obsolete if no failures occurred for 2 weeks.
+To avoid this, you can monitor

 count around the

-http.failures metric, the metric is cumulative and does not become obsolete.
+http.failures metric, so that the metric is cumulative and does not become obsolete.

-As discussed above, it’s usually better to find a way to report values, for example by using a counter or delta metric, than to include obsolete metrics.
+As discussed above, it’s usually better to find a way to report values, for example by using a counter or delta counter, than to include obsolete metrics.